 The question is: should you?

-If you present recorded content as live content, you might get some short-term benefits.
-But you’re building a relationship on a falsehood.
-Real success for entrepreneurs is a long game, played in the long term.
-Your reputation, and your audience’s trust, is the single most valuable asset you have.
+If you present recorded content as live, you might get some short-term benefits.
+But real success for entrepreneurs is a long game.
+Your audience’s trust is the single most valuable asset you have.

 It’s also the hardest asset to build.

 So if you're looking to get more out of your webinars, it's simple.
 Automate, don't simulate.
 You'll be glad you did.